finopsfoundation/framework/_pages/projects/overview.md

 layout: wide
 permalink: /projects/overview/

-github-link: false
-tags: projects
+title: Working Groups and Special Interest Groups
-description: A guide that walks through all Working Groups and Special Interest Groups
+description: View all the current and proposed Working Groups and active Special Interest Groups at the FinOps Foundation.

 ---